raspberrypilearning/serene-scene/en/step_3.md

 --- /task ---

-Variables that store numbers do not always have to be greater than 0.
+Variables that store numbers do not always have to have values that are greater than 0.
 You can use negative numbers as well.

 --- task ---